 Anterior Cruciate Ligament (ACL) Injuries

 Our ligaments are strong bands of tissue that connect one bone to another.
 The anterior cruciate ligament (ACL) is one of the two ligaments that cross in the middle of the knee to connect your thigh bone to your shin bone.
-The ACL plays an important in stabilising your knee during activity.
+The ACL plays an important role in stabilising your knee during activity.